somenath203/Cold-Email-Generator/README.md

 - **ChatGroq (LLaMA-3.1-70B)**: The language model used to generate personalized cold emails.
 - **BeautifulSoup**: Employed for web scraping to extract content from the job post URL.
 - **Python-dotenv**: Used to manage environment variables securely.

+## Disclaimer

+The creator of this application is not responsible for any incorrect content created as LLaMA-3.1-70B's functioning is beyond the creator's control.